barbaradenney/portfolio/content/posts/ai-assisted-prototyping-tab-components-design-systems.md

 Some components are better tested in code than in static mockups.
 Tabs are one of them.
 This process made the handoff smoother and the design decisions clearer.

 Using AI to assist in prototyping helped me move from idea to interaction quickly.
-It also made me rethink when and where we prototype: in Figma or in the browser.

 ---